01 of 06

 Next, install the side wall without the plumbing fixtures on it.
 (This side is done first because no holes are required and it is easy to install.)
 Position the panel against the side wall, and lock it in place where it adjoins the back panel.
 Level the panel and make sure it sits flush against the lip of the tub or shower pan.
 Drill pilot holes in the panel flanges where they meet the studs, and screw or nail the panel to the wall.Continue to 5 of 6 below.

 05 of 06

 Prepare the Last Side Wall Panel

 Before installing the last panel, it will have to be drilled for the tub or shower valve and maybe the tub spout.
 Take measurements off of the back wall to the center of the valve and off of the tub or shower base to the center of the valve.
 Transfer these measurements to the tub surround panel.
 Measure very carefully, as there is no fix if you drill the holes incorrectly.

-Drill holes in the surround panel with a hole saw.
-For the faucet valve hole, select a hole saw bit that is large enough to allow the trim screws to fit through, as well as the shower valve.
-(The faucet escutcheon plate will cover the slightly larger hole.)
-For the spout hole, choose a hole saw just a little bigger than the pipe that goes through to the tub spout.
+Drill holes in the surround panel with a drill and hole saw.
+For the faucet valve hole, select a hole saw bit that is large enough to accommodate the trim screws as well as the shower valve (the faucet escutcheon plate will cover the slightly larger hole).
+For the spout hole, choose a hole saw just slightly bigger than the stub-out pipe.

 06 of 06

 Install the Last Surround Panel

 Once all of the holes are drilled in the last surround panel, check to make sure they line up with the plumbing stub-outs before locking it in place permanently.
 If the measurements were slightly off, make small adjustments until the holes line up correctly.
 Then lock the panel into the back wall and level it up.
 Screw or nail the panel's flanges to the studs after drilling pilot holes.